 Manolo Sanlúcar was another very important Spanish guitarist and composer who believed in uniting tradition with a capacity for experimentation.

 He was 7 years old when his father introduced him to Flamenco guitar, and he began his professional career before he turned 14.

 Manolo is known for introducing creative artistry in his music without branching into other forms of music.
 It’s this skill that led him to win numerous awards and share some of the greatest stages of music.

 The most interesting dimension of Manolo Sanlúcar’s career is marked by his ambition of including Flamenco in concert and symphonic music.

 His most acclaimed album series is Mundo y Formas de la Guitarra Flamenca Vols.
-I, II and III.
-Compositions like Tauromagia (1988), and Locura de Brisa y Trino (2000) being some of his widely loved records.
+I, II, and III.
+Compositions like Tauromagia (1988) and Locura de Brisa y Trino (2000) are some of his widely-loved records.